 The Primary School will move to its new location at Earl Shapiro Hall on the Early

 Childhood Campus (ECC) in the fall of 2013.
 Preparations are underway, and faculty

 anticipate a smooth transition to the new facility.
-The ECC is specifically designed
+Earl Shapiro Hall is specifically designed

-learning spaces to play areas and furniture have been designed with this age level in
+learning spaces to play areas and furniture have been designed with these grade levels in